 As the market evolves and as confidence develops, it may actually be possible to remove some of the initial rules.
-However, the overarching objective aim should be to get the rules right the first time.
+However, the overarching objective aim should be to get the rules right the first time and progress to a harmonised system by 2015.
 If the Commission is not confident that EUA auctioning processes will function properly in all instances, then the fall-back option should be for a simple issuance of EUAs into the market, as is done in Germany at present.